The spectrum consistency of fractional quantum Hall effect model

 \textit{Introduction}---.
-The quantum electrodynamics in three space-time dimensions (QED$_3$) has been drawn attention, since the early eighties thanks to the pioneering works by Deser, Jackiw, Templeton and Schonfeld \cite{deser-jackiw-templeton-schonfeld}, in view of its potentiality as theoretical foundation for planar condensed matter phenomena, such as high-$T_{\rm c}$ superconductors \cite{high-Tc}, quantum Hall effect \cite{quantum-hall-effect}, topological insulators \cite{topological-insulators}, topological superconductors \cite{topological-superconductors} and graphene \cite{graphene}.
+The quantum electrodynamics in three space-time dimensions (QED$_3$) has drawn attention, since the early eighties thanks to the pioneering works by Deser, Jackiw, Templeton and Schonfeld \cite{deser-jackiw-templeton-schonfeld}, in view of its potentiality as a theoretical foundation for planar condensed matter phenomena, such as high-$T_{\rm c}$ superconductors \cite{high-Tc}, quantum Hall effect \cite{quantum-hall-effect}, topological insulators \cite{topological-insulators}, topological superconductors \cite{topological-superconductors} and graphene \cite{graphene}.
 Since then, the quantum electrodynamics in two space dimensions has been widely studied in many physical configurations, namely, fermions families, Abelian and non-Abelian gauge groups, small and large gauge transformations, compact space-times, space-times with boundaries, curved space-times, even and odd under parity, discrete space-times, external fields and finite temperatures.
 It is well established that lattice quantum field theories might be used to describe topological materials, which shows a correspondence between many phenomena in condensed matter physics and relativistic quantum field theory \cite{kaplan_2000}.
 Although the existence of many works in this sense, more investigations were needed, for instance in the context of fractional quantum Hall effect.
-Consequently in \cite{kaplan_2020}, Kaplan and Sen have been proposed in three space-time dimensions, a three fermion family Lorentz invariant quantum electrodynamics with $U(1)\times U(1)$-local symmetry, exhibiting two massive gauge bosons.
+Consequently in \cite{kaplan_2020}, Kaplan and Sen have proposed in three space-time dimensions, a three fermion family Lorentz invariant quantum electrodynamics with $U(1)\times U(1)$-local symmetry, exhibiting two massive gauge bosons.
 Moreover there, in the infrared limit, they obtained the fractional Hall conductivity as a function of the fermion flavor numbers.
-In this work, we analyze the three fermion family QED$_3$ \cite{kaplan_2020} spectrum at the tree-level, {\it i.e.} causality, unitarity and quantum propagating degrees of freedom.
-We prove that the model is free from tachyons and ghosts, regardless any condition fermion flavors and coupling constants have to be fulfilled, consequently no spurious degrees of freedom propagate.
-However, this constraintless parameter spectrum behavior is accomplished only by the fundamental vector fields, which have been identified and the model rewritten in terms of them.
-All details about the issues mentioned above shall be presented in the following.